 Out-of-class assignments shall not exceed thirty consecutive days nor shall a series of out-of-class assignments to any one vacant position exceed thirty calendar days without approval by the Personnel Director.
-For a six month period beginning on July 1, 1998 the Personnel Director shall give Local 127 notice that such a request has been made.
-At the end of six months, the City agrees to discuss in the Labor Management Committee whether to continue providing notices of OCA assignments to Local 127.
-Out-of-class assignments shall not be made for the purpose of avoiding filling a position by a limited or permanent appointment.
+The Personnel Department shall provide notice to Local 127 of assignments that are expected to last longer than thirty days when such assignments impact Local 127 represented employees.
+Outof-class assignments shall not be made for the purpose of avoiding filling a position by a limited or permanent appointment.